threefoldfoundation/www_tfnow/content/docs/gitea/index.md

 - "global information tracker": you're in a good mood, and it actually works for you.
 Angels sing, and a light suddenly fills the room.
 - "goddamn idiotic truckload of sh*t": when it breaks

 Git since then has become a standard for developers to use globally and many commercial (centralized) versions of the software have been created.
 Github (acquired by Microsoft) and Gitlab being well known service providers of Git services.

 In the end, it is a powerful alternative to e.g. centralized Github.

 - More info see https://gitea.io/

-## Why use Gitea?

-Coming soon ...

 ## Tutorial: How to Deploy